brandonmowat/react-chat-ui/README.md

 [![NPM](https://nodei.co/npm/react-chat-ui.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/react-chat-ui/)

+### Features
+- Auto scroll to bottom
+- SUPER easy to use
+- Multiple user grouping (try it out in the demo)

 ### !!Use at own risk!!
 This project is still in the VERY early stages of development.
 If you encounter a bug or have a feature request, please create an issue and/or tweet at me [here](http://twitter.com/brandonmowat).